Rest11/My_Payments/README.md

 ## My Payments - Frontend
+This is client-side of the project "My Payments".

 ##### Deployment order:
 1) Clone this project;
 2) Create files `environment.dev.ts` and `environment.prod.ts` from `src/environments/environment.ts` in the same folder;
-3) Before configuration these files you have to create developer accounts at the `https://console.developers.google.com` and `https://dashboard
-.stripe.com/account/apikeys` for using Google authentication and making payments by Stripe;
+3) Before configuration these files you have to create developer accounts at [Google](https://console.developers.google.com) and [Stripe](https://dashboard.stripe.com/account/apikeys) for using Google authentication and making payments by Stripe;
 4) Configure `environment.dev.ts` like in the sample `src/environments/environment.ts`;
 5) Run `npm install` to install all libraries;
 6) Start project `npm start`.